rakhbari/gomux1/README.md

 ```

 ## Run
-The app starts up 2 HTTP servers:
+The app starts up a standard HTTP server by default.
+However, if `SERVER_TLS_CERT_PATH` is set, it will also start up a TLS-enabled HTTPS server.
-* A standard HTTP server
-* A TLS-enabled HTTPS server

-As such, the app requires the TLS certificate and key in one of 2 ways:
+For the HTTPS server, the app requires the TLS certificate and key in one of 2 ways:

 * `SERVER_TLS_CERT_PATH` set to a TLS cert bundle file - This file must be a bundle of the "leaf" cert + any CA intermediary certs + the CA root cert, all concatenated into a single file.
 Example: